alanreidt/range-slider-component/README.md

 More to come.

 ## Getting started
-In order to try the slider out, check [Demo Page](https://alanreidt.github.io/slider/).
+In order to try Slider out, check [Demo Page](https://alanreidt.github.io/slider/).

 ### Mess with clone
 For more, clone the repository: